-After brushing, the main process will begin, which is when the high powered vacuum is turned on and will start pulling the dirt out of the ducts.
+Now the high-powered vacuum is turned on and will start pulling the dirt out of the ducts.
 While the vacuum is running, the technician goes through your home with a high-powered blower which is put down over each of the openings, forcing everything down to where the main vacuum is pulling it out.

 Last, But Not Least…

 The final step is to brush and vacuum the furnace fan and fan cage area.
 This entire process will take about 3 hours.
 All work is guaranteed and our company is fully insured for your protection.

 Call us today to Schedule a FREE Estimate at 855-DUCT-GUY (630-963-2099).
 Any of our technicians that come to work in your home and clean your air ducts is a person who adheres to the NADCA Code of Ethics industry protocol and receives ongoing professional education to stay up-to-date with the latest cleaning methods.
 Check out our Before & After gallery to see how we can improve the airflow in your home!